lint-md/news-translation/chinese/articles/how-to-start-a-blog-book.md

 ### One step at a time

-Don't think you have to rush and do everything at once: open the blog, write 100 posts, create a Twitter account, a Facebook page, an Instagram account, make YouTube videos… it's just too much.
+Don't think you have to rush and do everything at once: open the blog, write 100 posts, create a Twitter account, a Facebook page, an Instagram account, make YouTube videos…… it's just too much.

 Start with the simplest thing you can do, create a habit, make that habit stick in your day to day and expand from there.